Digital-Defiance/OpenBook/README.md

 ## Mechanism of action

 We will utilize git status and git diff to determine changes and we will store all the parsed markdown in the database respository under a separate repo so that its hashes are managed separately.
 We will use 'remark' and 'remark-gfm' to parse the markdown at index time, and produce a collection of parsed markdown files, ready to query.
 This map will constitute the 'database'.
 We will then insert/upsert all the documents into mongo for easy querying.
-The mongo is continually refreshed by the git repository, and at the moment this is mostly a wipe and reinsert process, but in the future we will be smarter.
+The mongo is continually refreshed by the git repository.

+After indexing has been performed, a node express server will start up and provide a REST API to query the data.
+Documents can be requested in a variety of formats, including markdown, html, and json.

 ## Format